 What Differentiates Us As Leaders

 The TS Alliance is a model nonprofit in the rare disease research and support sector.
 Here are some ways we have demonstrated our unique ability to reach constituents and positively affect their quality of life:

-- Provided support via a TS Alliance advocate to 3,547 individuals with TSC and facilitated 20,246 peer-to-peer connections in 2017, helping to reduce the stress and anxiety of a TSC diagnosis.
+- Facilitated 32,969 peer-to-peer connections in 2019, helping to reduce the stress and anxiety of a TSC diagnosis.

 - Established and built the first TSC Natural History Database as well as a TSC Biosample Repository and brought together a consortium of researchers who are now conducting the first preventative clinical trial in both TSC and epilepsy.

 - Galvanized the TSC community, and through their advocacy efforts, the Department of Defense Congressionally Directed Medical Research Program has appropriated $89 million toward TSC research since 2002.

 - Raised $14.5 million from more than 700 engaged donors and community members since launching the Unlock the Cure research funding campaign in 2011, thereby advancing TSC research.